H-tr/h-tr.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.S. in Computer Engineering, Nanyang Technological University, 2024 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+* Student Research Assistant (Jun 2022 - Jul 2022)
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * A*STAR - Agency for Science, Technology and Research - Part-time Internship
+  * Accomplished the implementation of a BERT-based Extractive Q&A System, coupled with the development of an interactive web application using Django and Vue.js, to enhance information retrieval and user engagement.

+* Machine Learning Engineer (Jan 2023 - Jun 2023)
+  * Continental - Internship
+  * Pioneered the development of a perception system, with a specific focus on Simultaneous Localization and Mapping (SLAM), for an autonomous robot operating in ROS2 environment

 Skills
 ======
+* Software Engineering
+  * C
+  * C++
+  * Python
-* Skill 1
+  * Java
-* Skill 2
+* Hardware Development
-  * Sub-skill 2.1
+  * STM32
-  * Sub-skill 2.2
+* Robotics
+  * ROS & ROS2
-  * Sub-skill 2.3
+* Artificial Intelligence
-* Skill 3
+  * Object Detection
+  * Visual Place Recognition

 Publications
 ======